-Rose Cunningham is a Director in the International Economic Analysis Department.
-This Emerging Markets Division monitors and analyzes economic, financial and policy developments in China and other major emerging market economies.
+Rose Cunningham is the Director of the Emerging Markets Division in the International Economic Analysis Department.
+She oversees the Bank’s policy analysis and forecasts for the economies of China and other major emerging market countries.
 Her research interests include monetary policy, inflation, real-financial linkages, business cycles and housing market cycles.
-She holds a PhD in economics from the Carleton University.
+She holds a PhD in economics from Carleton University.

 In this paper, we analyze the presence of time variation in the pass-through from the nominal effective exchange rate to import prices for 24 advanced economies over the period 1995–2015.
 In line with earlier studies in the literature, we find substantial heterogeneity in the level of exchange rate pass-through across countries.